James Joseph Malone

 James Joseph Malone MC (born 1883) was an Australian engineer prominent in the fields of telegraphy, wireless, broadcasting and communications.
 During the 1920s and 1930s he was Controller of Wireless with the then Postmaster-General's Department.
 He was later head of the Overseas Telecommunications Commission in the 1940s.

 Early and family life

-James Joseph Malone was born in Lismore in 1883 and raised in the nearby small village of Gundurimba.
-His parents were Peter Malone and Eliza Malone nee Clancy.
+James Joseph Malone was born in South Gundarimba, near Lismore, New South Wales, in 1883 and raised in the nearby small village of Gundurimba.
+His parents were Peter Malone and Eliza Malone née Clancy.
 On leaving school he entered the service of the Postmaster-General as a telegraph messenger in the Lismore Post Office, and subsequently became a telegraphist.